Jaime Lannister: TV adaptation

 Jaime is portrayed by Danish actor Nikolaj Coster-Waldau in the HBO adaptation Game of Thrones.
 His casting was announced on August 20, 2009.

 In October 2014, Coster-Waldau and several other key cast members, all contracted for six seasons of the series, renegotiated their deals to include a potential seventh season and salary increases for seasons five, six, and seven.
 The Hollywood Reporter called the raises "huge", noting that the deal would make the performers "among the highest-paid actors on cable TV".
 Deadline Hollywood put the number for season five at "close to $300,000 an episode" for each actor, and The Hollywood Reporter wrote in June 2016 that the performers would each be paid "upward of $500,000 per episode" for seasons seven and the potential eight.
 In 2017, he became one of the highest paid actors on television and earned £2 million per episode for the show.

 Matt Fowler of IGN noted in 2013 that "the people who do seem to get redemption arcs on this show are the villains".
-Over the course of the first three seasons, the series has transitioned Jaime from an obvious villain to an antihero of sorts.
+Over the course of the first three seasons, the series transitioned Jaime from an obvious villain to an antihero of sorts.
 Eric Dodds of Time wrote that Jaime had become "a complex, bizarrely likable character".
 Andrew Romano of The Daily Beast explained:

 Fowler wrote that Jaime's adventure with Brienne was "the best storyline of the season" in Season 3, aside from the Red Wedding.

 Jaime's apparent rape of Cersei in the fourth season episode "Breaker of Chains" created controversy among fans and journalists, who debated the show's depiction of sexual violence against women as well as Jaime's character development.
 The showrunners never commented on what their intention with the scene actually was.
 The cast members involved initially gave only vague comments, but after the fourth season was released on Blu-ray and the showrunners avoided making any comment about the scene in it (it is conspicuously the only episode which has no commentary track), both Coster-Waldau and Headey publicly stated that the scene was never intended to portray rape at all – they were given no instructions to this effect (such as in the script) nor did they play it that way, and apparently the scene was just edited very confusingly.